CodeYourFuture/syllabus-archive/react/week-3/lesson.md

 Notice how Watson "moves" from "123 Fake Road" to "221b Baker Street"?
 Because the `address` key is in both objects, the **second** one "wins" and overrides the other key.

 The second bit of new syntax (`[event.target.name]`) is called a *computed property name*.
-Inside a JavaScript object, you can use a variable wrapped in square brackets which acts as a dynamic key, such as:
+Inside a JavaScript object, you can use a variable wrapped in square brackets which acts as a dynamic key, such as ([interactive example](https://jsbin.com/jegerohati/edit?js,console)):

 ```js
 const theKey = "hat";